Welcome to the Milling Page

-A date to be determine somewhere in October or November we will have a special day where you can participate in an event that is similar to the small villages in the Mediterranean where everyone brings their olives to the center of town where the olive mill processes all of the olives for the villagers.
+A special day where you can participate in an event that is similar to the small villages in the Mediterranean where everyone brings their olives to the center of town where the olive mill processes all of the olives for the villagers.
 Small, medium and large producers are able to bring their olives to the Mill to get some olive oil made.
 Here someone can bring a small amount or up to a ton of olives to have their olives joined with others to make some olive oil.
 The olive milling process needs a large enough amount of olives (minimum of 1,000 pounds) to operate efficiently, so by combining olives, small olive growers can have their olives processed.

 How many olives is worth participating?

 That is up to you, but we have had people come with a bucket of olives to a truck load.
 If you want to join in and enjoy the process, even a couple ounces of oil will be fun.

 How many olives make a gallon of olive oil?

 Depending on the condition and cultivar of the olives, weather conditions and other variables, you can expect to get from 10-40 gallons per ton of olives.
 Bringing that down to a smaller ratio, you can possibly get .5 to 2 gallons of oil from 100 pounds of olives.

 Do we get to watch the milling of the olives?

 No, unfortunately due to safety issues, we will not be able to allow anyone on the premises while we are milling the olives.
 There are too many moving parts, equipment moving, etc. that can lead to someone getting hurt.
 Only Olivina staff will be on the premises from Noon to 5:00 during the olive milling.
 We hope to, in the future, to have an area constructed where people can watch the milling of olives in a safe observation room.

 Do I need to know what type of olive I have before Community Milling Day?